wilmTap/analytics-udd/udd/student_on_assessment_instance.md

 ##MAX_POINTS
 ###Description.
-Denotes the maximum number of mark points that an instructor can allocated to an assessment
+The maximum points that an instructor can allocate to an assessment.
+Used to indicate the marking scale used for an assignment.

 ###Purpose
 Analytics